 Take in the city's best attractions, rain or shine

 Dublin doesn't have the best reputation when it comes to weather.
 But it does have an inordinate amount of warm, welcoming pubs and grand museums that make drying off and hiding out ridiculously easy.
 All of Dublin's national museums are totally free, so check out some of the local archaeology or natural history (Ireland has plenty of both), as well as the Irish Museum of Modern Art.

 If you’re blessed with a bit of sun, make like a Dubliner and head straight to the park.
 Stephen’s Green is worth a visit if only to see the pond’s aggressive seagulls who have figured out how to disguise themselves as ducks in order to get fed by tourists.
 A quieter option is the Iveagh Gardens, which has its own little waterfall and great spots for a picnic (stop at the nearby Green Bench Café for a grilled chicken sandwich to go).

 Like every other visitor to Dublin, you'll undoubtedly want to snap a selfie in front of the famous Ha'penny Bridge, but the water is good for more than just an Instagram backdrop.
 Book online for a 15 euro riverboat tour, or spring for a two-hour kayak tour down the River Liffey, right through the heart of Dublin.
-For $17, you can also take the "Dead Interesting" tour of Glasnevin Cemetery, which provides an atypical, fascinating view of the city.
+The "Dead Interesting" tour of Glasnevin Cemetery is working on coming back in 2022, and when it does, it’s another atypical, fascinating view of the city for only $17.